UA-Carpentries-Workshops/workshop-resources/git-workshop/instructor/lessons/3-git-basic-branch-merge.md

 * git switched itself to the `master` branch
 * script.sh changed.
 It doesn't have the line we added to it. git changed it to match the state of the file in the `master` branch.

 Let's see the contents of script.sh.
-Do you remember the command line to show the contents of a file?
+Do you remember the command to show the contents of a file?

 > Pro tip: tab complete is forever in your favor